While some of the latest diet trends have claimed to whittle down our waistlines, how successful have these diets been for our hearts?

 A low-fat diet

-The problem with this diet trend is that many people started to eat more sugary foods and processed carbohydrates including pasta and white bread and, because these foods are, low fat.
+The problem with this diet trend is that many people started to eat more sugary foods and processed carbohydrates including pasta and white bread, because these foods are low fat.

 But, perhaps one of the most positive steps for heart health in recent years has been the stripping of trans fats from processed foods.
 The main source of these harmful fats is partially hydrogenated oil.
 For decades, deep-fried fast foods, baked goods, crackers, chips, and margarine were made with partially hydrogenated oils.